-Even if you’ve already got a lengthy travel bucket list, there are five destinations you have to add.
+Even if you’ve already got a lengthy travel bucket list, there are four destinations you have to add.
 The best part?
 You can easily catch a cruise to each one; check them out:

 Some spots offer incredible cultural experiences thanks to historical sites that were built by ancient civilizations.
 Others, like Alaska, are some of the best places to cruise to in 2017, making this the perfect time to check them out.
 Now that Empress of the Seas is headed to Cuba, this must-see Caribbean island is finally within easy reach, too.
 Read on to see why you absolutely can’t miss these special locales.